 Self-driving cars

-The autonomous vehicles market was valued at $54 billion in 2019 and is projected to reach $557 billion by 2026.3 However, autonomous vehicles pose various risks to AI ethics guidelines.
-People and governments still question the liability and accountability of autonomous vehicles.
+The autonomous vehicles market was valued at $54 billion in 2019 and is projected to reach $557 billion by 2026.3 Despite its growing value, autonomous vehicles pose various risks to AI ethics guidelines.
+The liability and accountability of autonomous vehicles are still a matter of debate.

 Real-life example: